foxwallet/hc.foxwallet.com/docs/ethereum-advance/arbitrum.md

 ---
 sidebar_position: 3
 keywords:
-  - Arbitrum Wallet
+  - Arbitrum wallet
-  - layer2
+  - layer2 wallet
 ---

 # Arbitrum One

+FoxWallet is the best Arbitrum wallet, the best layer2 wallet.